Fidget-Spinner/cpython_optimization_notes/3.11/faster_cpython/pep_659/README.md

 bytecodes are extremely generalized to simplify the interpreter.
 This is where the idea of specialization comes in -- if we can create specialized bytecode for certain commonly-executed operations, then we can greatly boost their performance!
-The other main idea is
+The other main idea is similar to
 [inline caching](https://en.wikipedia.org/wiki/Inline_caching), which caches the result of an expensive operation at the instruction itself.